zostera/django-bootstrap5/docs/widgets.rst

 RadioSelectButtonGroup
 ~~~~~~~~~~~~~~~~~~~~~~

+*Known issue: This widget currently renders as a regular Bootstrap 5 RadioSelect.*

 This renders a form ChoiceField as a Bootstrap 5 button group in the `primary` Bootstrap 5 color.

 .. code:: django